Treaty of Athis-sur-Orge

 The Treaty of Athis-sur-Orge was a peace treaty signed on 23 June 1305 between King Philip IV of France and Robert III of Flanders.
-The treaty was signed at Athis-sur-Orge after the Battle of Mons-en-Pévèle and concluded the Franco-Flemish War (1297-1305).
+The treaty was signed at Athis-sur-Orge after the Battle of Mons-en-Pévèle and concluded the Franco-Flemish War (1297–1305).

 Despite winning the battle at Mons-en-Pévèle, Philip's kingdom was too financially and militarily drained to take advantage of it.
 The treaty instead imposed a heavy price.

 Terms

 The cities of Lille, Douai, and Orchies were allocated to the French crown.
 In return, the treaty's terms allowed Flanders to preserve its independence with the Count of Flanders but as a fiefdom of France.
 At the same time, the treaty provided a yearly penalty of 20,000 pond and reparations of 400,000 pond paid by the Flemish.
 They also were required to furnish Philip with 600 knights and to tear down the fortresses around large cities.
 Bruges was mandated to send 3,000 individuals on pilgrimage, and 1,000 of them were required to travel overseas.

-Robert III of Flanders faced an impossible task of placating the French monarchy and trying to keep the Flemish cities from revolting.
+Robert III of Flanders faced the impossible task of placating the French monarchy and trying to keep the Flemish cities from revolting.
 It was not until after 1309 that some monetary reparations were paid.